JLynx69/Shamu-kali/README.md

 * make shamu_defconfig
 * make menuconfig

-after this step you will activate or deactive kernel feature, for more klik here <b> [COMING SOON] </b>
+after this step you will activate or deactive kernel feature, for more klik here <b> https://www.kali.org/docs/nethunter/nethunter-kernel-2-config-1/ </b>

 after all done you will found a hidden file that name are .config you just copy that file like this